 Short Answer: Bank of America’s cash withdrawal limit at the counter is determined by your available account balance, the type of account you have, and how much cash your local branch has on hand.
-You’ll need to show a government-issued photo ID to make a withdrawal at the teller.
 If you want to withdraw your entire account balance and close your account, you’ll need to speak with a banking specialist.
 For more details on teller withdrawals at Bank of America, see below.

 What Is the Bank of America Cash Withdrawal Limit at the Counter?

-At the teller counter, Bank of America’s cash withdrawal limit is based on a few factors, including:
+While there isn’t a set withdrawal limit at the counter at Bank of America, large cash withdrawals may require advance notice.
+Bank of America’s cash withdrawal limit at the teller counter is based on a few factors, including:

 - The funds available in your account